Network Behavior Analytics

 Defending against cyberattacks grows more complex.
-The attack surface continues to grow due to cloud computing, IoT, and BYOD.
+The attack surface continues to expand due to cloud computing, IoT, and BYOD.
 Network Operations and Security Operations teams need every advantage they can get for detecting and responding to cyber threats as early as possible.
 That’s why Network Behavior Analytics is so critical.

 Organizations tend to rely on network monitoring tools for checking the health of the network.
 These tools detect and report failures of devices or connections.
 However, they cannot fix issues nor can they identify unknown threats.

 The real pain point is the inability to conclusively tie data generated by disparate sources to the network data, such as application and platform event logs, DLP, malware detection, vulnerability data, threat intelligence feeds, HR user profiles, access entitlements, etc.